dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Abstract #

 Cloud computing is about bringing to users new levels of being connected, instead of the once disconnected PC type systems.
 This proposal extends that level of connectedness in the cloud so that cloud services hosted by providers can relocate between clouds.
-The FluidCloud consortium will see that one cloud service provider will be able to connect with another and relocate services between each at the command of the service owners.
-In this world of competing cloud standards and software solutions, each partially complete, this proposal√ïs central research question is:
+The vision is that one cloud service provider will be able to connect with another and relocate services between each at the command of the service owners.
+In this world of competing cloud standards and software solutions, each partially complete, this work's central research question is:

 "How to intrinsically enable and fully automate relocation of services between clouds?"

 # Introduction #

 *Describe the problem*
 *State the contributions*

 Today, cloud computing (Grance, 2011) services have little means to move from one cloud service provider to another.
 Standards are seen to be the panacea, yet have little adoption by the market.

 Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service provider.
 It will have a huge advantage to European cloud computing service providers.
 It will bring liberation to cloud services, both the application and data.
 It will bring service movement rights to the cloud.

 Cloud standards exist but are not adopted.
 Also, even the most relevant standards are limited.
 Software that abstracts cloud computing to common interfaces is more widely adopted.
 Yet for the services those standards or software can manage, they do not contain any concepts to or mechanisms of relocating those services.
 Ultimately, those cloud services remain locked under the control of the hosting provider.

 # The Problem (Retitle) #

 TODO

-*why it’s an interesting problem*
+ * *why it’s an interesting problem*
-*a narrative*
+ * *a narrative*
-*examples*
+ * *examples*
+ * give **problem** scenario
+ * All the questions below need to be turned into a narrative fitting an example scenario.

+Problems

  * how are decisions made to relocate to?
 Is it the user?
 Is it something automatic?
  * Do current Brokers need extension to support service relocation?